 All of the grants the foundation awards prioritize organizations working to provide direct care for individuals suffering from mental illness, as well as education and research into various mental health fields (including clinical research), with a primary focus on depression and schizophrenia.

 Though the foundation does not officially limit its grants to specific geographic locations, Boston, New York and St. Louis are heavy favorites in its grantmaking.
-Organizations operating on a smaller scale might feel their efforts are better spent seeking alternative funding, as a large chunk of new grants are awarded to mental health centers and large hospitals.
+Organizations operating on a smaller scale might find their efforts are better spent seeking alternative funding, as a large chunk of new grants are awarded to mental health centers and large hospitals.
 Most grants are in the $50,000 to $150,000 range.
-To learn more about the organizations receiving Baer support, take a look at its Previous Grant Recipients page.
+To learn more about the organizations receiving Baer support, take a look at its Previous Grant Recipients.

 Baer does accept brief unsolicited letters of inquiry (no more than 300 words).
 Upon review, the foundation’s grant’s committee will invite organizations to submit a full application.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)